-Note: The Indian Act provides for a hierarchy of distribution on an intestacy that is different than The Intestate Succession Act and practitioners should be aware of the potential application of the different regimes of distribution.
+The Indian Act provides for a hierarchy of distribution on an intestacy that is different than The Intestate Succession Act and practitioners should be aware of the potential application of the different regimes of distribution.

-11. Applications Where Unable to Prove Death
+10. Applications Where Unable to Prove Death

 There are situations in which the court is called upon to rule on applications where proof of death cannot be provided.
 See The Presumption of Death and Declaration of Absence Act, S.M.
 2019, c.
-20 and The Insurance Act.
+20 and The Insurance Act, C.C.S.M. c.
+140.